authzed/workshops/mcp-assisted-authorization/2-schema.md

 ## 4. Test Permissions

-Test read/edit/share queries using natural language, asking the assistant to use check_permission:
+Test read/edit/share queries using natural language, which asks the MCP Server to use `check_permission`:

 ```
 Can charlie edit doc:readme?
 ```

-Expected: NO_PERMISSION
+Expected: `NO_PERMISSION`
 Charlie is only a viewer

 Then ask: